-6.3 Material selection
+6.4 Material selection

-• The system supplier should ensure oxygen compatible material is used for oxygen supply system which comes into contact with the medical oxygen gas under operating conditions.

-The specific hazards of toxic products of combustion or decomposition from non-metallic materials (including lubricants, if used) and potential contaminants should be addressed.
-Refer to EIGA IGC 73/08/E 'Design considerations to mitigate the potential risks of toxicity when using non-metallic materials in high pressure oxygen breathing systems' for details.
+- The system supplier shall ensure oxygen compatible material is used for oxygen supply system which comes into contact with the medical oxygen gas under operating conditions. - The specific hazards of toxic products of combustion or decomposition from non-metallic materials (including lubricants, if used) and potential contaminants should be addressed.
+Refer to EIGA IGC 73/08/E 'Design considerations to mitigate the potential risks of toxicity when using non-metallic materials in high pressure oxygen breathing systems' for details. - All components and materials used in the installation must be compatible to the expected temperature